nliskij/dither/README.md

-I made dithering in haskell for some reason.
-I refreshed my parsec knowledge I guess.
-The actual dithering is broken because I'm dumb, but at least it can parse a ppm.
+I made dithering in haskell for some reason (this is not a good use case for haskell).
+Though I refreshed my parsec knowledge, I guess.
+It can turn things grayscale using ordered dithering now.